dat-ecosystem-archive/docs/docs/hyperdrive_spec.md

 ### Flat In-Order Trees

 A Flat In-Order Tree is a simple way represent a binary tree as a list.
 It also allows you to identify every node of a binary tree with a numeric index.
-Both of these properties makes it useful in distributed applications to simplify wire protocols that uses tree structures.
+Both of these properties makes it useful in distributed applications to simplify wire protocols that use tree structures.

 Flat trees are described in [PPSP RFC 7574 as "Bin numbers"](https://datatracker.ietf.org/doc/rfc7574/?include_text=1) and a node version is available through the [flat-tree](https://github.com/mafintosh/flat-tree) module.